jqueuniet/netbox-go/apiv4_1/docs/IPRange.md

 ### NewIPRange

-`func NewIPRange(id int32, url string, displayUrl string, display string, family AggregateFamily, startAddress string, endAddress string, size int32, created NullableTime, lastUpdated NullableTime, ) *IPRange`
+`func NewIPRange(id int32, url string, family AggregateFamily, startAddress string, endAddress string, size int32, lastUpdated NullableTime, ) *IPRange`

 NewIPRange instantiates a new IPRange object
 This constructor will assign default values to properties that have it defined,